 At Phoenix Legal, we understand that the immigration litigation process is complex and can be both daunting and confusing.
 We are pleased to provide highly experienced legal representation that maximizes success in your particular matter.
 These matters involve appearances before the several divisions of the Immigration and Refugee Board.

-We have conducted many successful appeals before the Appeal division, [IAD] concerning declined family class and spousal sponsorships.
+We have conducted many successful immigration appeals in Calgary before the Appeal division, [IAD] concerning declined family class and spousal sponsorships.
 The IAD also has jurisdiction to deal with a permanent resident’s appeal concerning a breach of the residency obligations under Section 28 of the Act.
 We have appeared before the Immigration Division [ID] to assist individuals in detention, or those facing an admissibility hearing.